-All investments, with the exception of insurance assets at cash surrender value, are reported at fair value, including those securities with a maturity date of one year or less.
-The university's investment in the State of Tennessee Local Government Investment Pool (LGIP), classified as cash equivalents, is reported at amortized cost.
+All investments, with the exception of commercial paper, insurance assets at cash surrender value, and a certificate of deposit, are reported at fair value.
+The university's investment in commercial paper and the State of Tennessee Local Government Investment Pool (LGIP), classified as cash equivalents, are reported at amortized cost.
 Where applicable, maturities reported for pooled investment vehicles - bonds, represent a weighted average maturity of the individual bonds in the respective fund.
-As of June 30, 2023, the university had the following investments and maturities:
+As of June 30, 2024, the university had the following investments and maturities: